-The Licensing Act 2003 was designed to allow greater freedom of choice for the public balanced against tougher powers for the police and Licensing Authorities such as Cheshire West and Chester Council, to deal with problem premises.
+The Licensing Act 2003 was designed to allow greater freedom of choice for the public balanced against tougher powers for the police and Licensing Authorities such as ourselves, to deal with problem premises.

-The Act covers the sale of alcoholic drinks in pubs, clubs, off licences and restaurants; the supply of alcohol in members clubs; the sale of hot drinks and/or hot food between 11pm and 5am.
-The Act also covers cinemas; theatres; indoor sporting events such as boxing, wrestling and martial arts; the provision of regulated entertainment including music, singing and dancing and events such as pop concerts.
+The Act covers the sale of alcoholic drinks in pubs, clubs, off licences and restaurants and the supply of alcohol in members clubs.
+The Act also covers cinemas, theatres, indoor sporting events such as boxing, wrestling and martial arts, the provision of regulated entertainment including music, singing and dancing and events such as concerts.

-Cheshire West and Chester Council review their licensing policy every three years in consultation with licence holders, residents, businesses, the police and fire authorities.
+We review our licensing policy every three years in consultation with licence holders, residents, businesses, the police and fire authorities.

-All premises involved in the sale or supply of alcohol, the provision of late night refreshments or regulated entertainments need to a Premises Licence or Club Premises Certificate issued by Cheshire West and Chester Council.
+All premises involved in the sale or supply of alcohol, the provision of late night refreshments or regulated entertainments need to have a Premises Licence or Club Premises Certificate issued by us.

 Community centres, educational or religious establishments and village halls